Candidates file for Board of Education, Co. Commission

 “The reason I’m running is that with the 8 years I spent on the board in the past, I feel like we had a lot of accomplishments, but I don’t feel like we’re finished.
 I feel like I can give more to the school system and our district, and continue to support the children’s needs in education,” Loudermilt said.
 “I do look forward to serving with the current board members.
 I’d like to help as much as I can.”

 “I have been active member of the Taylorsville Rotary Club for 12 years,” Holland stated.
-“I have also been a volunteer with the Friends of the Library program for 5 years where I have routinely read to Head Start students in the Wittenberg Elementary School each month.
-My wife and I are volunteers serving as reading tutors each week at Ellendale Elementary School as part of the Reading Partners Program sponsored by the Taylorsville Methodist Church.
+“I have also been a volunteer with the Friends of the Library program for 5 years in which I have read to Wittenberg Elementary Head Start students each month.
+My wife and I also volunteer as reading tutor volunteers at Ellendale Elementary School as part of the Reading Partners Program sponsored by the First United Methodist Church in Taylorsville.
 I am a certified North Carolina Substitute Teacher and have previously taught a wide variety of subjects at West Middle School and Alexander Central High School.
 In the past, I have also served as a judge for the annual FFA presentations.
-Previously, I have served as a part time instructor for CVCC and provided instruction to ACHS teachers.
-Lastly, my wife and I have served as hosts to 5 different European students.”
+Previously, I have served as a part time instructor for CVCC and participated as a visiting panelist in their Business school and have provided instruction to ACHS teachers as well.
+Lastly, my wife and I have served as hosts to 5 different European students since moving to Taylorsville.

-“I have been involved in education since college where I became a Red Cross certified Water Safety Instructor.
-For three summers, I taught swimming and boat safety to people from 4 to 78 years of age.
-Upon graduation from college, I joined the U.S. Navy and as part of many collateral duties was a Training Officer on 1800 crew Navy ship.
-I personally prepared 63 sailors to earn their GED and 2 who earned an Associates degree.
+“I have been involved in education since college when I became a Red Cross certified Water Safety Instructor.
+For three summers, I taught swimming and boat safety to a large number of people ranging from 4 to 78 years of age.
+Upon graduation from college, I joined the U.S. Navy and as a collateral duty was the Training Officer on a 1800 crew ship for two years.
+I personally trained 63 sailors who subsequently earned their GED and 2 others who earned Associate degrees.
 Throughout my 33 years of working for Shell Oil Company I had numerous opportunities to formally teach staff on a wide variety of subjects.
-Lastly, while living in Houston, Texas, I was a substitute teacher in a local Middle School,” Holland related.
+Lastly, while living in Houston, Texas, I was a substitute teacher and taught in a local Middle School.

 “As demonstrated above, I receive great satisfaction in helping others grow skills and knowledge.
-I believe that I have firsthand knowledge of our county’s schools and will bring this understanding to Board meetings if I am elected.
-Further, I have lived in 9 different states, travelled around the world, interfaced and developed friendships with a very wide variety of people and their cultures.
-I greatly value learning and in turn educating others.
-I believe that I have a flexible, open mind and know the benefit of multiple points of views when trying to reach a decision.
-Lastly, I have directly managed very large businesses with hundreds of million dollar budgets, managed many large organizations.
-In short, I believe that I can offer benefit to Alexander County’s Board of Education if elected,” said Holland.
-More information will be published soon.
+I have lived in 9 different states, travelled widely throughout America and around the world.
+I have interfaced and developed friendships with a very wide variety of people from many cultures.
+I greatly value learning and, in turn, educating others.
+I believe that I have a flexible, creative, open mind and know the benefit of multiple points of views when trying to reach a decision.
+Lastly, I have directly managed very large businesses with hundreds of millions of dollar budgets, managed many large and small organizations, and been in many leadership positions.
+In short, I believe that I can offer benefit to Alexander County’s Board of Education, if elected.

+“Initially, I wish to learn much more about our school system, policies, directions, and issues and plan to do so by participating in Board meetings during the next year.
+I hope to also gain further insight by asking questions of the public, teachers, and Board members.
+My aim is to have a good understanding about the county’s school system and be ready to become a knowledgeable and active member on the Board.
+I presently believe that it would be presumptuous to state my objectives with insufficient knowledge to do so.
+However, I firmly believe that prioritization of issues and the development of clear goals is key to improvement in any endeavor.
+I have these skills and hope to assist the Board in using these tools for success.
+Lastly, I believe that the foundation of a prosperous, happy life is built through education.
+The base of that foundation’s construction in Alexander County is in the hands of our educational system.
+I would welcome the opportunity to contribute,” Holland concluded.

 State elected positions sought